Summary

 Once students have completed their responses, call on each group to read it to the class.
 As student groups share, offer them verbal feedback, and allow students to modify their responses based on teacher and peer feedback.
 Show slide 13 to further reiterate that the Emancipation Proclamation threatened the institution of slavery by freeing enslaved people in the states rebelling against the U.S. and by allowing formerly enslaved people to fight for their own freedom and the abolition of slavery.

 Call on each group at least once to choose one of the cards and explain to the whole class how they categorized it and why.
-The explanation of "why" is most important to generating discussion about the popular misconceptions of the Emancipation Proclamation, its significance, and its limitations.
+The explanation of "why" is most important to generate discussion about the popular misconceptions of the Emancipation Proclamation, its significance, and its limitations.
 For a complete set of answers, see the attached Card Sort (Answer Key).

 Extend

-Next, discuss the Juneteenth questions as a whole class, calling on students from each group to contribute to the class discussion.
+Next, discuss the questions as a whole class, calling on students from each group to contribute to the class discussion.
 Clarify any misconceptions, and fill in any missing information.

 Evaluate